Skip to main content

 That's where geographic segmentation is your best friend.
 By leveraging location-based insights, you can take your ABM personalization efforts to the next level, crafting hyper-targeted strategies that resonate with customers in specific markets, whether that's a different country, state, or even city.

-In this article, I'll unpack the power of geographic segmentation, share the key variables to consider, and reveal some of my best practical tips to help you overcome common challenges and elevate your location-based marketing.
+In this article, I'll unpack the power of geographic segmentation, share the key variables to consider when using market segmentation software, and reveal some of my best practical tips to help you overcome common challenges and elevate your location-based marketing.

 What Is Geographic Segmentation?